 Wind-down — dim lights, phone away, 5-min journal

 Dim lights or switch to lamp.
-Put phone on charge away from bed.
-5-minute journal: one win, one thing to improve, one thing you're proud of.
-Then: lay out tomorrow's gym bag and office clothes.
-Place water bottle by bed.
-These 5 minutes of prep eliminate morning friction entirely.
+Phone on charge in another corner.
+5-minute journal: one win, one improvement, one thing you're proud of.
+Lay out tomorrow's gym bag and clothes.
+Place water bottle.
+These 5 minutes make tomorrow's good choices automatic.

 10:30